Tom Begich

 Thomas Scott Begich (born October 31, 1960) is an American politician and a former Democratic member of the Alaska Senate.
-He represented District J from 2017 to 2023 and was elected twice without general election opposition.
-In 2022, his seat was redistricted, and Begich chose to withdraw his candidacy for the seat.
+He represented District J from 2017 to 2023.
+In August 2025, he announced he would run as a Democrat in the 2026 Alaska gubernatorial election.
+He is the son of former US Representative Nick Begich Sr.

 Career

 Begich is a musician and author.
 He has released six albums and has performed in venues across the country.
 He is also the author of a book of poetry, "Six Truths, Fifty Sonnets."
 He was a delegate to the 2004 Democratic National Convention.

+Begich was elected to the Alaska Senate in 2016 and was reelected twice without general election opposition.
+In 2022, his seat was redistricted, and Begich chose to withdraw his candidacy for the seat.

+In 2020, Begich partnered with Alaska Governor Mike Dunleavy to introduce the Alaska Reads Act, an initiative aimed to improve reading for kindergarten through third-grade students through a reading intervention program, teacher training, and data reporting requirements.
+The Alaska Reads Act was passed by the Alaska Legislature in May 2022.

+In August 2025, Begich announced he would be running as a Democrat in the 2026 Alaska gubernatorial election.
+He is seeking to replace Republican Mike Dunleavy, who is not seeking re-election due to term limits.

 Personal life

-Tom Begich's father was Nick Begich, a member of the United States House of Representatives.
-His brother, Mark, was a member of the United States Senate and his brother Nick Jr., is a conspiracy theorist author, scientist, and researcher.
+Tom Begich comes from a prominent political family in Alaska.
+Begich's father was Nick Begich Sr., a member of the United States House of Representatives.
+His brother, Mark, was a member of the United States Senate and Mayor of Anchorage, and his brother Nick Jr., is a conspiracy theorist author, scientist, and researcher.
+His nephew, Nick Begich III, is currently Alaska's representative to the United States House of Representatives.
 Tom Begich's uncle, Joseph Begich, served 18 years in the Minnesota House of Representatives.
+Like Tom, Nick Sr., Mark, and Joseph were Democrats, while Nick III is a Republican.

 Begich's wife, Sarah Sledge, is a singer and songwriter.